 In 2010, the Company adopted the Amended and Restated 2007 Stock Option Plan as amended (the Option Plan), which authorized the Company to grant shares of common stock to eligible employees, directors, and consultants to the Company in the form of restricted stock and stock options.
-As of February 29, 2020, the Company is authorized to issue up to 13,116,991 shares of common stock pursuant to the Option Plan.
+As of February 28, 2019, the Company was authorized to issue up to 53,200,253 shares of common stock pursuant to the Option Plan.
 The amount, terms of grants, and exercisability provisions are determined by the board of directors.
 The term of the options may be up to 10 years and options generally vest over four years, with one quarter of the options vesting one year after grant and the remainder vesting on a monthly basis over three years.
-As of February 29, 2020, there were 941,887 shares of common stock available for future grants under the Option Plan.
+As of February 28, 2019, there were 782,244 shares of common stock available for future grants under the Option Plan.

 The Company recognizes stock-based compensation based on the grant date fair value of the awards and recognizes that cost using the straight-line method over the requisite service period of the award.
 The fair value of options, which vest in accordance with service schedules, is estimated on the date of grant using the Black-Scholes option pricing model.
-The absence of an active market for the Company's common stock requires it to estimate the fair value of the Company's common stock for purposes of granting stock options and for determining stock-based compensation expense for the periods presented.
+The absence of an active market for the Company's common stock requires it to estimate the fair value of its common stock for purposes of granting stock options and for determining stock-based compensation expense for the periods presented.
 The Company obtained contemporaneous third-party valuations to assist in determining the estimated fair value of its common stock.
 These contemporaneous third-party valuations used the methodologies, approaches, and assumptions consistent with the American Institute of Certified Public Accountants Practice Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
-Expected volatilities are based on historical volatilities of comparable companies.
-The expected term of the options is based on the simplified method outlined in the SEC Staff accounting guidance, under which the Company estimates the term as the average of the option's contractual term and the option's weighted average vesting period.
+Expected volatilities are based on historical volatilities of companyles.
+The expected term of the options is based on the simplified method outlined in the SEC Staff accounting guidance, under which the Company estimates the term as the average of the option's contractual term and the option's weighted-average vesting period.
 The risk-free rate represents the yield on U.S. Treasury bonds with maturity equal to the expected term of the granted option.
 The Company accounts for forfeitures as they occur.
-All stock options outstanding at February 29, 2020 are expected to vest according to their specific schedules.
+All stock options outstanding at February 28, 2019 are expected to vest according to their specific schedules.

-During the years ended February 28, 2019 and February 29, 2020, the Company recognized \$5,721 and \$6,002, respectively, of compensation expense related to stock options.
+During the fiscal years ended February 28, 2018 and 2019, the Company recognized \$8,406 and \$5,721, respectively, of compensation expense related to stock options.
+Included in the \$8,406 of total compensation expense is \$4,324 related to stock option modifications made during the fiscal year ended February 28, 2018.